 - Identifying the right fuels to match the needs of your muscles based on your workout routine

 The best combo for muscle building is strength training and cardio.
-A significant number of people, perhaps even you, tend to overlook the importance of cardio in muscle development.
+A significant number of people, perhaps even you, tend to overlook cardio’s importance in muscle development.
 Instead, they prioritize strength training and end up spending most of their time pumping weights.
 The fact is you need to do both cardio and strength training workouts.

 Strength training means exercising using weights.
 These do not have to be squat racks, dumbbells, or machines.
 They can also involve using your body weight or resistance bands (7).
 Strength training works for the majority of your muscle groups, including your arms, back, chest, and legs.

-You are required to be extra careful when doing a strength training routine, especially one which is incorporating weights.
+You must be extra careful when doing a strength training routine, especially one which is incorporating weights.
 This is because these programs increase your risk of getting injuries.
-Experts suggest you do 8 to 10 strength training workouts at least 2 days a week (7).
+Experts suggest you do 8 to 10 strength training workouts at least two days a week (7).

 Lastly, experts recommend you alternate the muscle groups you target with your strength training workouts.
 These exercises tend to create tiny micro-tears in your muscles (14).
 These tend to repair and rebuild when you take a rest (2).

 The next day, you can target your chest, triceps, and shoulders.
 On the third day, you can now target your lower body muscles.
-Abiding by all these aspects and then incorporating a lean muscle diet will help you realize your lean body goals quickly.
+Abiding by all these aspects and then incorporating a lean muscle diet will help you quickly realize your lean body goals.

-Cardio is also very important for muscle growth, especially for people leading sedentary lifestyles.
+Cardio is also essential for muscle growth, especially for people leading sedentary lifestyles.
 However, not every cardio program can help with this growth.
-The most rewarding cardio program for muscle development is one that lasts for 30 to 45 minutes (7).
+The most rewarding cardio program for muscle development lasts for 30 to 45 minutes (7).

 The choice is yours to determine what aerobic activity best suits you.
-It is advisable to seek professional help and guidance when selecting an aerobic activity for muscle growth.
-It is because your health comes first and you need validation that the activity is safe for you to perform.
-Like with strength training workouts, remember to also eat clean and throughout the day to attain your lean body results.
+It is advisable to seek professional help and guidance when selecting an aerobic workout for muscle growth.
+Your health comes first, and you need validation that the activity is safe for you to perform.
+Like with strength training workouts, remember to also eat clean and attain your lean body results throughout the day.

 Again, you need some off days from your exercise program.
 The time you spend away from the gym gives your body muscles enough time to recover and rebuild, minimizing injury risks.
-Additionally, sleep debts may not only inhibit muscle recovery but also contribute to loss of muscle mass (9).
+Additionally, sleep debts may inhibit muscle recovery and contribute to loss of muscle mass (9).